kitaird/rl-gridworld/README.md

 * The dimensions of the grid are adjustable.
 One can try out multiple sizes and test each algorithm with it.

 ## Solutions for algorithms
 The solutions for the algorithms are in the directory `agents/solutions/...`.
-These are currently used in the `__main__.py` in order to see that the example is working.
 When assigning the task to the students, the solutions directory should be removed and the `agents/templates/...` versions should be referenced in the `__main__.py`.

 # Installing and running the program